EIP-7807 - SSZ execution blocks

 2. Optimized engine API: With all exchanged data supporting SSZ, the engine API can be changed from the textual JSON encoding to binary SSZ encoding, reducing exchanged data size by ~50% and significantly improving encoding/parsing efficiency.

-4. Cleanup opportunity: The conversion to SSZ allows dropping historical fields from the PoW era and the inefficient logs bloom mechanism, and allows introducing the concept of EIP-7706 multi-dimensional gas.
+4. Cleanup opportunity: The conversion to SSZ allows dropping historical fields from the PoW era and the inefficient logs bloom mechanism.

 Specification